Pierce County Council approves retention bonuses for deputies

 PIERCE COUNTY, Wash — In an effort to maintain staffing levels, Pierce County Council voted to approve $4 million to help retain and recruit deputies.

-Currently the Pierce County Sheriff's Department is working to fill 50 full-time vacancies.

-"We've been losing deputies to other agencies and the more people that we lose, the less service we can provide," said Pierce County Sergeant Darren Moss.
+"We've been losing deputies to other agencies, and the more people that we lose, the less service we can provide," said PCSD Sergeant Darren Moss.

 Moss said the open positions forced the department to cut the size of the Central Patrol District, which covers areas like Puyallup, Spanaway and Graham.

-In February, Pierce County Executive Bruce Dammeier sent a letter to the County Council asking for a $10,00 retention incentive for Pierce County Sheriff’s law enforcement deputies.
+In February, Pierce County Executive Bruce Dammeier sent a letter to the county council asking for a $10,00 retention incentive for PCSD deputies.

 Moss said the council's action sends a clear message.